Why Is WordPress So Hard To Use

 Siteefy content is free.
 When you purchase through our links, we may earn an affiliate commission.

-In our opinion, there are two main reasons for this:
+In our opinion, there are two main reasons why WordPress is hard for beginners:

 🔔 Elementor makes WordPress easier!